702573N/Obsidian-Tasks-Calendar/README.md

 ```
 This parameter must only be specified if this is to be used.
 Set a global task filter to hide from task text/description inside tasks-calendar.

+#### css:
+Now you can write custom css rules inside a css parameter.
+Please use the developer console to identify the elements classes!
+Each style string should start with .tasksCalendar to avoid css conflicts!

 ---